blakeembrey/writing/src/articles/2015/06/facetime-auto-answer-applescript/index.md

 Being the nerd I am, the third option sounded the most fun!
 From all my research, however, I was amazed no one had implemented a feature so simple into their product.
 Each of these options have their own drawbacks.

-1. Need to sign in and out between accounts (an issue for us since we work and live on our computers).
+1. I need to sign in and out between accounts (an issue for us since we work and live on our computers).
 2. Google Hangouts prompts after inactivity and kicks the user from the chat.
 3. Time.

-Eventually, I stumbed upon what should have been the magic bullet - FaceTime has an option built in to auto answer (`defaults write com.apple.FaceTime AutoAcceptInvitesFrom -array-add hello@blakeembrey.com`).
-It "works", but it comes with a lot more issues.
-For example, when you receive the call there is a black overlay on the video call which makes visibility hard.
-On a second test, we also discovered an infinite ringing bug.
-So much for that.
+Eventually, I stumbled upon the magic bullet - FaceTime has an option built in to auto answer (`defaults write com.apple.FaceTime AutoAcceptInvitesFrom -array-add hello@blakeembrey.com`).
+It "works", but it comes with even more issues.
+For example, when you receive a call there is a black overlay over the video call which makes visibility difficult.
+On a second test, we also discovered that it'll ring infinitely.
+Well, so much for that.

 At this point, we gave up and Keyue needed to sleep.
-I decided to research the following day when she was at work (my night time) and discovered some people had written an AppleScript for this years ago.
-I stayed up until 4am that night trying to create a new AppleScript, hacking away in a forgiving syntax I had no idea how to use without the consistent Google queries.
+I decided to continue research the following day when she was at work (my night time) and discovered some people had written an AppleScript for this years ago.
+I stayed up until 4am trying to create a new AppleScript, hacking away in a forgiving syntax I had no idea how to use without the constant use of Google.

 ## Implementation

 Let's start by opening the "Script Editor" application.
 Copy and paste the following code into the editor, changing the caller id check to your desired caller.
-This the caller that is shown next to a profile image and the accept button during ringing.
-For me, I've added Keyue as a contact.
-If they aren't a contact for you, you'll need to type the email or phone number here.
+This the caller that is shown next to the profile image and accept button during ringing.
+For me, Keyue Bao is a contact so I can use her name.
+If they aren't a contact, you'll need to type the specific email or phone number here.

 ```applescript
 repeat